RancidDax/namazu.tools/top.md

 After ~5 auto-attacks from each boss, both Omega-M and Omega-F will cast:

 ### Limitless Synergy

 {: .damage }
 > As the Limitless Synergy cast finishes the Packet Filter debuff will disappear, allowing about 1/2 GCDs of cleave damage.

 Omega-F will become invulnerable, forcing the party to attack the Male.
 Two tethers will spawn on two random players, orginating from two Omega clones.
 Both tanks will grab their designated tether (as seen in the cheatsheet).

-At the same time, a Male clone will spawn on a random cardinal/intercardinal and cast Optimized Sagitarrius Arrow on a random player.
+At the same time, a Male clone will spawn on a random cardinal/intercardinal and cast **Optimized Sagitarrius Arrow** on a random player.
 This AOE will bait across the hitbox but leave a safe spot within it, which the non-tanks will move into.

 {: .tanks }
 > Once the AOE is baited, both tanks take their tether to the wall close to their clone and rotate clock wise on the edge of the arena.
 Heavy personal mitigation is required to survive this tank buster.
 >
 > While you are taking your tank buster you should also find where the **shield male** is.

 Once the tank busters resolve, everyone but the tanks should **stack under Omega-M** as 3 flare markers will appear on 3 random players.
 These can be ignored.
-The Male clone with a shield that is on the edge of the arena will then cast **beyond defense** which will be baited by both tanks.
+The Male clone with a shield that is on the edge of the arena will then cast **Beyond Defense** which will be baited by both tanks.

 The tank that was not hit joins the stack, and the tank that was hit should then move away from the Male so that the stack is closest to the Male's new position as it will then cast **Pile Pitch**.